Why I Write

 How I Write

 Close to the chest.
-My critique partners are allowed to read as I go, because I rely on them for cheerleading and brainstorming assistance.
+A couple of my critique partners are allowed to read as I go, because I rely on them for cheerleading and brainstorming assistance.
 Nobody else gets so much as a peek until I've hit first draft status.
-Then my agent weighs in.
+My betas weigh in next, then my agent.

-At my desk, on my PC, in Microsoft® Word® In my office with the French doors closed, surrounded by things that inspire me, in the company of my cat, Oberon.
+At my desk, on my PC, in Microsoft® Word® In my office with the French doors closed, surrounded by things that inspire me, in the company of my cats.

 What I Write

-They might be putting on a Shakespeare play, battling gods and monsters, mixing it up with mad scientists or experimenting with the transformative powers of art, but all of that is just framework.
+They might be solving a spooky mystery, putting on a Shakespeare play, battling gods and monsters, mixing it up with mad scientists or experimenting with the transformative powers of art, but all of that is just framework.
 My stories begin and end with character.

 Who are these people, what do they want, how can they get it - if they can get it — and what are they willing to sacrifice along the way?
 How and why do they choose to do what they do, what do they learn and how do they grow?